 Furthermore, the Company holds a robust liquidity position, since the amount of available liquidity (including committed credit line facilities) covers the Company's refinancing needs for at least 18 months, in line with EDP's liquidity policy.

 Major Developments

-Regarding the long-term liabilities that have reached maturity during the financial year, a bond of EUR 1.000 million matured in January, which carried a coupon of 2.625%.
+Several long-term liabilities reached maturity during the financial year, with a total of EUR 1,360 million, with an average rate of 1.875%.